Pip-Install-Party/Interpreter/README.md

 ## Usage

 The interpreter is capable of producing output for code written in the C language.
 The program may also work with *some* programs written in C++, however differences in reserved words (such as string) may lead to unexpected output.
-Results with langages other than C are not guaranteed.
+Results with languages other than C are not guaranteed.

 See <a href="#readme-getting-started">getting-started</a>.